jamesward/hello-sap-hana/README.md

 # Building Modern Apps with JSON Services and JavaScript UIs using SAP HANA DB & Play Framework

-The SAP HANA database is a robust cloud database that can easily be combined with [Play Framework](http://www.playframework.com) to build modern apps.
+The SAP HANA cloud can easily be combined with [Play Framework](http://www.playframework.com) to build modern apps.
 Today applications UIs are moving to the client-side via JavaScript and mobile clients.
 This change requires back-ends to produce structured data instead of HTML markup.
 The de-facto standard method of exposing back-end data is through RESTful style JSON services.
 In browser UIs are now being built with JavaScript running on the client using frameworks like AngularJS.
-Combining a JavaScript UI and RESTful JSON services built with Play Framework & Scala along with the SAP HANA database provides a modern architecture that scales and provides dramatically improved productivity.
+Combining a JavaScript UI and RESTful JSON services built with Play Framework & Scala along with SAP HANA provides a modern architecture that scales and provides dramatically improved productivity.
 This article will walk you through the steps to setup your SAP HANA & Play Framework environments and then build a simple JSON service and JavaScript UI.

 ## Setup Your Environment